Telenav/cactus/README.md

       sources, and contains the unit tests that belong with the original project in _its_ test sources (because a test dependency from there to your shared logic would create a notional cicularity)
+  3. The pro's and cons of `-SNAPSHOT` versions.
+Maven's altered behavior when it encounters the magic string `-SNAPSHOT` at the end of a version is likely responsible for most of the Maven hatred and loathing out there in the world - it is the reason for what are known as _download the internet builds_ (for real fun, try it through the great firewall of China to turn what should be a 2 minute build into one that takes 7 hours!).
+On the one hand, using a suffix like `-dev` can be an effective substitute to avoid having your build tool behave differently.
+On the other hand, when dealing with public repositories such as Maven Central, the fact that `-SNAPSHOT` is recognized and treated specially provides added protection against accidentally releasing code that's not ready for prime-time to the world.
+Currently, we hold our nose and use it, but we may not continue doing so, and an update to these tools may support using `-dev` as an alternative.

 ### Cactus-Specific Practices